 Most often, we see the text 6 = D, or 6 = re (another name for D)

 We can also see lower-than-usual notes in the music itself.
 When we see these impossible (in standard tuning) notes, it’s a clue we’re in a different tuning.

 Chords in Drop D Tuning

+Chord shapes we are familiar with in Standard Tuning, slightly differ with Drop D Tuning.
 When we play chords in the low-D tuning, we have to play the 6th-string note 2 frets higher.
 Otherwise, it will sound “off”.
 This makes for some new and tricky fingerings.

-For many of the standard chords that use the low string (such as E and G) we can quickly learn the new chord fingering.
+For many of the standard chords that use the lowest string (such as E and G) we can quickly learn the new chord fingering.
 After a piece or two in this tuning, it will become more comfortable and familiar.

 Don’t Be Afraid to Tune